-Name of Audit Committee member Relevant education and experience David Prussky (Chair) Mr. Prussky is president of a merchant bank, with extensive investment and capital markets experience.
-He is a director or past director of numerous public companies, including chairman and a director of Lonestar West Inc. He has an LL.B and MBA, both from York University.
-Peter P. Cohos Mr. Cohos is the president of Copez Properties Ltd., a Calgary-based real estate investment company.
+Mr. Cohos is the president of Copez Properties Ltd., a Calgary-based real estate investment company.
 He was previously the Chief Executive Officer of Triovest Realty Advisors Inc. a national commercial real estate advisory company which has approximately \$7 billion in assets under management.
 Mr. Cohos has worked in the commercial real estate industry since 1985 and has had extensive involvement with public and private corporations throughout his career.
 Mr. Cohos has a BBA from the University of Western Ontario, and an MBA from the University of Capetown.
-Nancy Lockhart Ms. Lockhart is an experienced corporate executive and currently a director of Barrick Gold Corporation, Gluskin Sheff + Associates, and the Loblaw Companies Limited, where she is chair of its environmental, health and safety committee.
-She was a former director of the Canada Deposit Insurance Corporation.
-Ms. Lockhart holds the ICD.d designation from The Institute of Corporate Directors, was awarded the Order of Ontario in 2006 and the Queens Golden Jubilee Medal in 2012.